INFORMATION #4-1: Function of Each Wire in Digitrax' Loconet

 You only need to disconnect #2 & #5 in your booster network at one end as shown by Bob's diagram.

-IF YOU HAVE NOT YET INSTALLED THE HEAVY GROUND WIRE BETWEEN YOUR BOOSTERS, DO NOT CUT YOUR BOOSTER NETWORK UNTIL YOU DO.
+IF YOU HAVE NOT YET INSTALLED THE HEAVY COMMON WIRE BETWEEN YOUR BOOSTERS, DO NOT CUT YOUR BOOSTER NETWORK UNTIL YOU DO.
 YOUR BOOSTERS WILL STOP WORKING OTHERWISE.

 I admit, cutting the ground connections in your booster network cables is a little of a pain.
 I don't know that any of the manufacturers advocate cutting the booster network ground wire(s).
 However, if you have erratic operation or runaway trains, these could be signs of a ground loop meaning that cutting the booster network ground wire(s) may be a way for you to solve your problem.